-- The student's medical provider must complete a medication authorization form for the current school year for all medications (prescription and over-the-counter).
-The parent/guardian must also sign the medication authorization.
-The medication authorization must be on file prior to any medications being dispensed to the student. - All prescribed medications must be received in the original pharmacy container with a current prescription label including the student's name, medication name, strength, dosage, route, frequency, and expiration/discard date.
+- The parent/guardian must come to the school and complete a medication authorization form for the current school year for all medications (prescription and over-the-counter) prior to school personnel administering the medication. - All prescribed medications must be received in the original pharmacy container with a current prescription label including the student's name, medication name, strength, dosage, route, frequency, and expiration/discard date.
 (The expiration/discard date on the pharmacy label, not on the medication box, will be the expiration/discard date used). - Medications must be brought to the school by the parent/guardian.
 Please do not send any medications with the child in their backpack.
 A medication count and co-signature is required for the delivery and receipt of the medication. - Medication brought to school by the student will not be returned to the student to take home.
 The medication will be taken from the student and stored in the health room.
 Medication will not be administered until the parent/guardian comes to school to complete the required paperwork. - Medication may not be transported between home and school daily.
 Separate containers should be kept at home and school. - Over-the-counter medication must be accompanied by a physician's order that includes the student's name, medication name, strength, dosage, route, and frequency.
 Only FDA approved medications for over-the-counter use will be administered. - The parent/guardian is responsible for providing a new, unopened bottle of over-the-counter medication to the school.
 Medication will not be administered if presented to the school in a plastic baggie.

-- The parent/guardian is responsible for supplying pudding and/or apple sauce if the student cannot swallow pills/tablets - The first dose of a new medication or initiating a new treatment should be administered at home so the parent/ guardian can observe the student for any side effects. - The school nurse will contact the physician if clarification is needed for medication orders
+- The parent/guardian is responsible for supplying pudding and/or apple sauce if the student cannot swallow pills/tablets - The first dose of a new medication should be administered at home so the parent/guardian can observe the student for any side effects. - The school nurse will contact the physician if clarification is needed for medication orders